 With ECR Export Control Reform, The International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR) are changing, and this will affect businesses, especially those that manufacture components, systems or provide service for the aircraft industry.

 This reform, also known as ECR Export Control Reform is a regulatory adjustment moving certain items and categories from listings in the USML (United States Munitions List) over to the CCL (Commerce Control List).
 Now is the time to start preparing for the implementation of these new regulations.

 Effective October 15, 2013

-The Directorate of Defense Trade Control (DDTC) final rule issued on Tuesday April 16, 2013 amends the ITAR categories VII (aircraft and related articles, XVII (classified articles, technical data and defense services not otherwise enumerated) and XXI (articles, technical data and defense services not otherwise enumerated).
+The Directorate of Defense Trade Control (DDTC) final rule issued on Tuesday April 16, 2013 amends the International Traffic in Arms Regulations (ITAR) categories VII (aircraft and related articles, XVII (classified articles, technical data and defense services not otherwise enumerated) and XXI (articles, technical data and defense services not otherwise enumerated).
 The final rule also creates a new category, XIX that will cover gas turbine engines and associated equipment.